 - Ensuring compliance with contractual requirements (on the supplier side): quality monitoring and auditing, meeting deadlines, etc. and intervening in the event of disputes

 - Monitor the Purchasing budget realisation rate (committed budget/total budget) and analyse it in relation to project progress

-With 5 years' higher education in Purchasing Management or equivalent or an engineering degree (mechanical engineering, mechatronics, etc.), you have at least 5 years' experience as a project buyer (multidisciplinary system development project with a focus on mechanical engineering).
+You have a 5-year degree in Purchasing Management or equivalent or an engineering degree (mechanical engineering, mechatronics, etc.), and at least 5 years' experience as a project buyer (multi-disciplinary system development project with a focus on mechanical engineering).

 The qualifications below are not a prerequisite, but if you have a technical background (BAC +3 in mechanics) and have had a successful career in Project Purchasing, your application will be greatly appreciated.

 You are fluent in professional English, dynamic, adaptable and stress-resistant, with excellent negotiating and analytical skills, and you will enjoy working as part of a team.